HWB Pillar Update

 Early Childhood Early Intervention (ECEI) Project

 This project is a collaboration between NDIS and BCYF to deliver disability support services to children from 0 to 6 years of age.
 G21 participated in a multi-agency steering group and is contributing to the development of a plan that will document recommendations for service development, based on the service (currently working with 600 families) and a range of consultation activities.
-This plan should be available in July, and has included family consumer feedback around the recommendations
+This plan is now available on the G21 website, and has included family consumer feedback around the recommendations.